Aaron98990/ways-of-the-game/law-changes.md

 Law 15.1 If the ball touches the ground before entering, the throw-in is retaken by the ~~same~~ *opposing* team from the same position.
 - [A player wastes time by forcing a throw-in retake for their team.
 This is not in the spirit of the game.](https://www.youtube.com/watch?v=cQ6qw5wjrsU)

+Law 14.2 If the goalkeeper’s offence results in the kick being retaken, the goalkeeper is warned for the first offence ~~in the game~~ *during a single penalty kick* and cautioned for any subsequent offence(s) ~~in the game~~ *during a single penalty kick*
+If the goalkeeper’s offence results in the kick being retaken:
+- For the first retake caused by the goalkeeper during a single penalty kick, no discipinary action is taken
+- For any subsequent retake caused by the goalkeeper during a single penalty kick, they are cautioned even if the goalkeeper changed

+- Harder and more complex for referees to keep track of warnings issued throughout the game esspecially with goalkeeper substitutions.
+Also, avoids unfairly penalizing goalkeepers who have to defend multipe penalty kicks during a game.

 Law 10.3 Before penalties (penalty shoot-out) start: ~~With the exception of a substitute for a goalkeeper who is unable to continue,~~ only players who are on the field of play or are temporarily off the field of play (injury, adjusting equipment etc.) at the end of the match are eligible to take kicks, unless their team has not used its maximum permitted number of substitutes
 - [Un-needed controversy about subs before penalties.](https://youtu.be/Cl6zluuAiwI?feature=shared&t=1763)
 - [Un-needed pause in play and substitution moment near the end of extra time which could of been done right before penalties.](https://youtu.be/C3f7HPIPG0s?feature=shared)